Getting deployed is not the easiest thing in the world, but someone’s gotta do it.

 This is the time that you need to think about making it home alive and not dwindling your chances by getting complacent.
 Stay focused!

 4. Boost Morale

-I have mentioned a couple of things that are good for morale, but you need to focus on what is actually happening around you and not just with yourself.
+I have mentioned a couple of things that are good for morale, but you need to focus on what is actually happening around you and not just on yourself.